mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 2 - `src/services/api/mockClient.js`

+**In plain English:** a fake model.
+Instead of calling Anthropic, it replays answers you scripted - so a whole swarm run costs nothing, finishes instantly, and behaves identically every time you debug it.

 **Why this is Step 2 and not Step 30:** you are about to run ten agents at once.
 If every run costs money, takes ninety seconds, and makes slightly different choices each time, you will not iterate - you will guess.
 A scripted